Gemma Owen wearing Halo

 New innovative fabrics have also been used along with a more ergonomic fit developed in the harness padding to give you the most comfortable ride yet.

-MS1 Pro with MIPS
+MS1 Pro with Mips®

-This triple-certified helmet also harnesses MIPS technology, which can reduce brain shear in riding accidents at speed.
+Another great jockey skull in the Charles Owen range is the MS1 Pro.
+This triple-certified helmet also harnesses Mips® technology, which can reduce brain shear in riding accidents at speed.

-This popular racing helmet available in regular and round fit to reduce pressure points and improve fit.
+This popular racing helmet is available in regular and round fit to reduce pressure points and improve fit.

 Pony Club